paulstothard/document-builder/README.md

 # document-builder

-The `document-builder.py` script is used to generate various documents from Markdown source files.
-The script uses [Pandoc](https://pandoc.org/) to convert the Markdown files to HTML and PDF files.
-The script also performs several other tasks, including:

-* Checking the Markdown files for broken links.
-* Checking the Markdown files for spelling errors.
-* Checking the Markdown files for formatting errors.
-* Generating a `.tar.gz` file containing data files to be shared with readers of the final documents.
-* Generating a `.txt` file containing a sharable link to the `.tar.gz` file.
-* Inserting the sharable link into the final documents.
+The `document-builder.py` script produces nicely formatted PDF and HTML documents from Markdown source files.
+It also performs various checks on the source files and facilitates the sharing of data files associated with the documents.
+It has an "assignment mode" that allows specially formatted Markdown documents to be parsed to generate assignment and assignment key PDFs.

 ## Requirements